Bassett88/arkosR36S/PortMaster.md

 ## Do I have to use PortMaster to install ports?

-No.  You can simply go to the ports folder on the ArkOS github (https://github.com/christianhaitian/PortMaster), find the .zip of the port you want, download it and unzip the contents of it to the /roms/ports folder.
+No.  You can simply go to the PortMaster repo (https://github.com/christianhaitian/PortMaster), find the .zip of the port you want, download it and unzip the contents of it to the /roms/ports folder.
 NB : on the RG351V, if SD2 is being used for roms, unzip the port to the /roms2/ports folder instead.

 ## If there are updates to Ports, how will that work?